It’s not every day your organization finds a top performer, so it’s a serious blow when they leave for another role.

 Invest in understanding why your top performer is leaving

-Your top performer could be leaving for any number of reasons.
+Your key employee could be leaving for any number of reasons.

 Some of these are outside of your control, such as moving to a new country or stopping work altogether.

 Others are reflective of your employee experience.
 A top performer may not see any growth opportunities, have a bad relationship with a manager, want to make more money, or seek a job that gives them more time back with their family.